cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

 Write a C program that asks the user for an integer.
 Print the address, the value and the size in bytes of this integer.
 Now store the address of this integer in a pointer.
 Then print the address, the value and the size in bytes of this pointer.

+> In the [picture](#pointers-in-c) demonstrating pointers, we have made some simplifications
+> regarding the sizes of variables.
+Can you see what wasn't realistic in that example?

 {% if site.solutions.show_session_1 %}
 #### Solution